Medium Relay Panel, (4x) 2-Pole

 Relay Panels Description

 These quiet, load-switching panels are ideally suited for snow melting cables and mats, as well as slab heating and roof deicing applications.
-The medium-sized RLY-8PL power relays are rated for up to 24 amps, and housed in NEMA 1 indoor enclosures, and designed for use with 120, 208, 240 or 277 Vac cables.
-All components of the RLY-8PL medium relay panels are C-UL-US approved.
-The panel’s terminals are clearly labeled for ease of installation.
+Each of the 4 relays in the medium-sized RLY-8PL-CC are rated for up to 30 amps, and housed in NEMA 1 indoor enclosures, and designed for use with 120, 208, 240 or 277 VAC cables.
+All components of the RLY-8PL-CC medium relay panels are cULus approved.
+Comes with 8 poles (four 2-pole pairs) and easy-to-use “push-in” terminals for connecting the leads and power supply.

 |Applicable Voltages||120 VAC, 208 VAC, 240 VAC, 277 VAC|